thekonqueror/laravel-rest/README.md

 If no radius is entered, cities in 100 miles are returned.
 Invalid city ID will result in error code 406 - Input not acceptable.

-** Allow a user to update a row of data to indicate they have visited a particular city: **
+**Allow a user to update a row of data to indicate they have visited a particular city**

 `POST /v1/users/{user}/visits`